 Scholarships of up to $2,000 are awarded to individuals who have either applied to, been accepted at, or are currently enrolled in an undergraduate academic degree program; or to individuals enrolled in academic courses not necessarily part of a degree program.

-Applications are evaluated based on the individual's demonstrated academic achievements; potential for academic achievement in a college environment; and experience or demonstrated interest in library work; and a letter of reference.
+Applications are evaluated based on the individual's demonstrated academic achievements, achievement or potential achievement in a library atmosphere, and a letter of reference.
 Individuals with no library experience who are awarded scholarships will be required to complete between 10 to 40 volunteer hours in a Fairfax County Public Library, the Fairfax Library Foundation, or a Fairfax Library Friends group, depending upon the amount of the scholarship awarded, before the next scholarship deadline.

 Undergraduate scholarships were first awarded in April 2013, and 83 awards for a total of $111,100 have been granted.